Mediterranean Elk Tenderloin Pinwheels

 • 2 tbsp extra virgin olive oil

-• 6 butcher's twine (12 inch long pieces)
+• 6 pieces butcher's twine (12-inch long)

 Instructions

 • Place the tenderloin lengthwise on a cutting board.
-Holding your knife horizontal to the cutting board, make a cut along the middle side, being sure not to cut all the way through.
+With your knife parallel to the board, cut along the middle without slicing all the way through.
 Open the meat like a book.
-Set the meat between two pieces of plastic wrap and pound to roughly ½” thick with the flat side of a meat mallet.

 Tried this recipe?Let us know how it was!